tl-its-umich-edu/kartograafr/README.md

 * reads part of its configuration (course IDs to be checked) from a page in a specific Canvas course used only for this purpose,
 * can be easily updated by changing its configuration course page in Canvas,
 * allows support staff to update its configuration via Canvas without requiring server sysadmin access

+## Running in Docker and on Command line

+Two new scripts have been provided to make running kartograafr smoother.

+As of 11/2017 kartograafr is able to run in a Docker container.
+The *runDocker.sh* script will configure and build a Docker container for kartograafr and will setup a Docker environment that allows running that container on OSX.
+When running on OpenShift that enviroment provides the build, deployment, and environmental services the application requires.

+A *startup.sh* script is now provided to invoke kartagraafr.
+This script can be run from the OSX command line or in a Docker container.
+It automatically accounts for the environmental differences.
+A startup script is exceedingly helpful for running the program under cron in Docker.
+It's also very convenient in making it possible to run kartograafr from the command line during development without requiring running Docker.
+One very important function of the startup script is to make the *secrets* directory with the secure connection information available to the application.

+## Secrets

+For OpenShift any secure or authentication information needs to be kept out of source control and be strictly separated from normal properties.
+That information is now expected to be found in the *secrets.py* module which will be available in a seperate directory.
+A template for a secrets file is in the the configuration directory.
+That template shouldn't be modified but should be copied and that copy should be read from the separate secure directory.

+The template file illustrates how to easily implement an environmental variable override of the property value.
+The code given is very likely not the best way to do this and is likely to be improved soon.

+Rather than creating / modifying OpenShift secrets by hand the script *os-updateSecret.sh* can be used to update or create a secret.
+It will upload the contents of a directory to a special volume available to the application in OpenShift.
+Note that the application will need to be redeployed to pick up any changes in the values of the secrets.

 ## For Administrators: Setup and Installation

 1. In Canvas: